pnp/powershell/documentation/Get-PnPTenantTemplate.md

 Get-PnPTenantTemplate -Out tenanttemplate.xml
 ```

-Extracts a tenant template of the currently connected to site
+Extracts a tenant template of the currently connected to site.

 ### EXAMPLE 2
 ```powershell